ianhussey/perspective-taking-task/README.md

 If you have any issues, find bugs, or would like to see changes that you're not confident adding yourself please feel free to email me at [ian.hussey@ugent.be](mailto:ian.hussey@ugent.be).

 ## To do
-1. Check task parameters with others with experience with the task (e.g., Louise McHugh, Roger Vilardega).
-2. Swap out dummy stimuli for most up to date ones (check with Charlotte Dack).
-3. Add an R processing script to do data processing.
+1. Add an R processing script to do data processing.

 ## Changelog
 ### 0.1

 - Initial upload

+### 0.2

+- Implemented correct stimuli